25 Healthy Ways to Fight Inflammation

 If you want healthy inflammation levels, good sleep is an absolute must.
-Just one night of poor sleep can disrupt your gut health, your energy levels, and your stress response.
+Not to stress you out, but just one night of poor sleep can disrupt your gut health, your energy levels, and your stress response.
 To prioritize sleep, turn off all your electronic devices at least 30 minutes before you plan to shut off the lights.
 You’ll know you’ve gotten a great night of sleep when you wake up feeling like you can take on the day, your mind is sharp, and you don’t need to rely on caffeine or sugar to make it through the 3 p.m. slump.

 Why Your Sleep is Off: 10 Real Life Ways to Fix It

 Lack of sleep is a surefire way to set off inflammation.
 Studies have shown that sleep deprivation can trigger inflammatory mediators in the body, called cytokines.
 Luckily, one of the best ways to safeguard sleep is to set boundaries with technology.
 You can do this by turning off unnecessary notifications and setting time limits on certain apps.
 Instead, reserve at least an hour of “wind down” time where you read, journal, or take a bath.